 The end of the 17th century and the start of the 18th century saw the long reign of Peter “The Great” (ruled 1672-1725).
-This Tsar attempted, with utter ruthlessness and some success, to modernise the Russian state along the lines of European countries further west.
+This Tsar attempted, with utter ruthlessness and some success, to modernize the Russian state along the lines of European countries further west.
 He created a modern, European-style army, navy and bureaucracy.
 He defeated Sweden and Poland in long wars and thus annexed a slice of the Baltic coast, and on this newly-acquired territory he built a new, European-style capital, St Petersburg.
 He also expanded Russian territory in the Caucuses and on the Persian frontier.

 Peter the Great’s achievement was to turn Russia into a European power.
 The next notable Russian ruler was Catherine “The Great” (ruled (1762-1796).
 Under her, the Russian borders expanded still further: victories against the Ottoman Turks brought Russian control to the shores of the Black Sea; further gains in the Caucasus where made; and along with Austria and Prussia, three partitions of Poland first shrank that country drastically, and then eliminated it from the map of Europe altogether.
 This process brought Russian territory deep into central Europe.
-At home, her policies favoured the nobles at the expense of the central bureaucracy and “new men” whom Peter and his successors had promoted; and also at the expense of the serfs, who rose in an abortive rebellion in 1773.
+At home, her policies favored the nobles at the expense of the central bureaucracy and “new men” whom Peter and his successors had promoted; and also at the expense of the serfs, who rose in an abortive rebellion in 1773.

 The Revolutionary and Napoleonic Wars which engulfed Europe from 1793 to 1815 saw Russia become involved in European affairs as never before.
 These culminated in Napoleon’s invasion of Russia in 1812, his march on Moscow, and his retreat.
 These events led directly to Napoleon’s defeat, and to Russia’s rise to the status of a great European power.